AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [62] T. Hassan, R. J. Allen, W. Liu, and C. A. Randles, ``Anthropogenic aerosol forcing of the Atlantic meridional overturning circulation and the associated mechanisms in CMIP6 models,'' Atmospheric chemistry and physics, 2021.
 [Online].
-Available: https://doi.org/10.5194/acp-21-5821-2021
+Available: \url{https://doi.org/10.5194/acp-21-5821-2021}